-With each animal raised, youth producers have a unique experience.
+With each animal you raise, you have a unique experience.
 Rarely will two people have the same story.
-As youth communicate with the public, they need to share their individual, unique experiences.
-Remember, there are two main components, the animal care portion and the consumer protection portion.
+As you communicate with the public, share your experience.
+Remember there are two main components, the animal care portion and the consumer protection portion.